 And the true friend is not: tomorrow Manasseh (against Judah), and the day after Judah (against Assyria) or Syria (against Judah) and later any arbitrary coalition of power against an even greater concentration of power that threatens to harm our political “interests”, but the true friend is always the man fearing the LORD who joins us, not on the basis of practical reality but on the basis of the content of faith , and the existing order; the man who agrees with us beforehand, that, considering God’s mercy, we will reject all decrees which contradict the Scriptures and the Church Order.
 The man—and now there are those who laugh at this—the man who truly and thoroughly lives according to article thirty-one of the Church Order; pillar and foundation of the (biblically based) truth.

-And therefore, at every ecumenical invitation, the enemy is the one who denies the LORD as the basis of the Scripturally understood church, and hence rejects the foundation of apostles and prophets, which is the Christ of Scriptures.
+And therefore the enemy at every ecumenical invitation is the one who has a wrong knowledge of the LORD on whom the church is founded, because through such a wrong knowledge of the LORD the foundation of apostles and prophets, which is the Christ of Scriptures, is rejected.
 And the friend is simply he who clings to that foundation, just as stubbornly and obstinately as Isaiah.
 The man who does not acknowledge that Christ, forms, along with those who are with him, the fifth column of the ecumenical Antichrist, and that fifth column then operates within the “ecumenical church”, destroying this church from within.

 Well, throughout the world no-one sings Philistine psalms anymore; and the Syrian hymns have merely become archaeological study material; and Joseph’s ten-tribes-kingdom has let go of God.
 But the psalms of Jerusalem, the orthodox psalms, are sung today throughout the world.
 Only the truth of God’s thesis, which thus becomes the antithesis of unbelief, is ecumenical.
 It alone forms the last real concentration of power against the Antichrist.
 Ecumenical is the Parade of the Antichrist, but ecumenical is also the congregation of God’s last saints in the catacombs.
 All the ecclesiastical showpieces will then be long gone; but the people whose heart is united in truth will have remained.
 They don’t need interpreters; because they have few speeches, but much faith.